rnw-community/rnw-community/packages/nestjs-webpack-swc/readme.md

 }
 ```

+### .gitignore

+For maximum speed webpack is configured to generate [filesystem cache](https://webpack.js.org/configuration/cache/) and uses `.build_cache` folder
+in package root, so you need to add it to your `.gitignore` file.

 ## Typeorm migrations

 If your project is using [TypeORM](https://typeorm.io), then you will face problems with running migrations from NestJS app,